Peacebuilding > Conflict Resolution > Disarmament > Nonviolence > Human Rights > Ecological Sustainability

 We organise events like Fly Kites not Drones and collaborate with a number of groups to challenge militarism and promote alternatives to war.
 This year our Edinburgh Alternative Remembrance event will be part of an online UK-wide remembrance event organised by Peace Pledge Union.
 We regularly organise public talks by prominent speakers on peace and justice issues .

-We’re part of the Global Campaign on Mililtary Spending and a member of Scottish Peace Network.
-And we’re working with Campaign Against the Arms Trade in Scotland to advocate Divestment from arms and to end arms sales to Saudi Arabia.
+We’re part of the Global Campaign on Mililtary Spending and we’re working with Campaign Against the Arms Trade in Scotland to advocate divestment from arms.
+Check out our joint publication Made in Scotland that details the companies that are producing arms here and selling them to Saudi Arabia and other human rights abusers.